In our first post tackling common SEO problems and how to overcome them, we covered:

 10. Too many on-page links

 While all websites will include on-page links, having too many links is unnatural and can dilute the value of a page.
 It’s important therefore that links are relevant and useful.
 This way you can ensure your website will rank well and have a natural link profile.
 If you remove the low-quality links from your website, you will provide a better user experience particularly for those accessing your website via a mobile and table.
 High-quality links will improve your SEO ranking.

 There are so many ranking signals that Google considers for SEO, which are constantly changing and evolving.
 If you or your company needs help navigating the minefield is that search engine optimisation, feel free to get in touch and ask for a free SEO audit.
-Better still, you can let us evaluate your website speed & performance, security, mobile-friendliness and SEO in a complete website audit – claim your free website audit now.
+Better still, you can let us evaluate your website speed & performance, security, mobile-friendliness and SEO in a complete website audit.

 If you need further help and assistance, with your 10 SEO problems, get in touch with Hampshire SEO & PPC agency Clever Marketing on 01276 534 680.